-Similar to now, you'll still have the chance to review your options during the Federal Benefits Open Season (second Monday of November through the second Monday of December) each year.
+Similar to now, you'll still have the chance to review your options during the Federal Benefits Open Season (the second Monday of November through the second Monday of December) each year.
 You can also review them if you have a qualifying life event in which you would need to add or drop a dependent, such as a marriage or divorce.

+When you retire, your coverage will continue if you meet eligibility requirements.
 As long as you don't cancel your insurance, it will never go away for as long as you're retired.
 An important thing to note: If you do choose to cancel your insurance, you will never be able to re-enroll in the FEHB.